NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 --syslog    (Logs messages to syslog)
 --console   (Logs messages to console - this should not be used in the service file)
 --logfile  /path/to/filename.log   (Logs messages to specified file using absolute path)
---timeout x  (where x is the number of minutes btwifiset will run before shuting down)
+--timeout x  (where x is the number of minutes btwifiset will run after booting up, before shuting down.)
 ```

 > timeout defaults to 15 minutes if **--timeout x** switch is not included.
 The timeout is the number of minutes that btwifiset will run after booting up if it does not receives any command from the IOS app (timeout resets to 15 min each time a command is received).
 The idea behind timeout is that a headless RPi that requires to have its wifi set-up will do this upon boot - after which the set wifi via bluetooth function is not needed, since it is then possible to ssh into the RPi using the wifi.
-Since I do not know what other bluetooth program may be running on the pi - it is prudent to shutdown btwifiset if it is not used.
+Since other bluetooth programs may be running on the pi - it is prudent to shutdown btwifiset if it is not used.

 1. Now, Create the btwifiset.service file and open it in an editor:
 ```
 sudo  touch /etc/systemd/system/btwifiset.service
 sudo nano /etc/systemd/system/btwifiset.service
 ```
-2. Copy the below and insert in the editor:
+2. Copy the below and insert in the editor: (this uses the --syslog option for logging)

 ```
 [Unit]
-Description=btwifiset Wi-Fi Configuration over Bluetooth After=hciuart.service bluetooth.target
+Description=btwifiset Wi-Fi Configuration over Bluetooth After= bluetooth.target

 [Service]
 Type=simple
-ExecStart=/bin/python3 /usr/local/btwifiset/btwifiset.py --syslog
+ExecStart=/usr/bin/python3 /usr/local/btwifiset/btwifiset.py --syslog

 [Install]
 WantedBy=multi-user.target